Nintendo Switch Online: History

 Then-Nintendo of America president Reggie Fils-Aimé explained that the delays were to ensure that the service was "world-class", and had enough of its announced functionality available on-launch to justify its cost.
 Nintendo aimed for a lower price point in comparison to PlayStation Plus and Xbox Live Gold, as the service does not include the same range of features as these subscription services provide.
 Then-Nintendo president Tatsumi Kimishima stated that the price point was a subject of importance in designing the Switch's online services, and that regardless of what competitors were doing, "it's a matter of getting our content to the consumer at a price point that would make them happy, and then we're willing to look at what else we can do going forward."

 The Nintendo Switch Online service was launched on September 18, 2018.
 A Nintendo Direct five days before the release detailed the full set of features that would be part of the Online service, including a larger and persistent library of NES games with 20 available on launch, and more to be added on an ongoing basis, as well as cloud save support.
 The initial launch covered 43 markets, with more markets expected to follow later.

-In September 2018, same month as the Nintendo Switch Online service had its full launch, Nintendo Switch consoles imported to mainland China started experiencing connectivity issues, due to the Nintendo Switch Online service using Google's servers, which are blocked in China.
+In September 2018, the same month as the Nintendo Switch Online service had its full launch, Nintendo Switch consoles imported to mainland China started experiencing connectivity issues due to the Nintendo Switch Online service using Google's servers, which are blocked in China.
 The Nintendo Switch would eventually officially launch in China on December 10, 2019, with Tencent providing free network services powered by WeChat, in lieu of the Nintendo Switch Online service.
-These network services will be discontinued by May 15, 2026.
+These network services were discontinued on May 15, 2026, at 22:00 PM (UTC+08:00).